kevyang267/kevyang267/README.md

 - 🔭 **I am currently working as an application developer!**
-- 🌱 **I am currently learning to hone my skills as a developer through web services and security standards such as OWASP**
+- 🌱 **I am currently honing my skills as a developer through web services and security standards such as OWASP**
 - 📫 **How to reach me:** https://www.linkedin.com/in/kevin-yang-23102a222/
 - ⚡ **Fun fact: I lost some of my love for photography, but I am trying to improve my skills slowly**